How to digitally sign documents

 Forget printing, signing, scanning and emailing forever.

 Signing documents has still got to be one of the most antiquated processes in business these days.
 In the last 10 years, we’ve moved forward in so many ways on how we conduct business.
-How we share files, how we communicate like Zoom or Teams and of course mobile phone technology but for some reason, getting someone’s signature on a document and have that digitised, is still a massive pain for everyone involved.
+How we share files, how we communicate like Zoom or Teams and of course mobile phone technology but for some reason, getting someone’s signature on a document and having that digitised, is still a massive pain for everyone involved.

 Some organisations still require that you have a physical copy of the signed document.
 Some require an actual pen to touch paper, which just seems ridiculous in this day and age.